 APNewsBreak: No perjury prosecution over costly VA hospital

+The United States Justice Department has declined to prosecute Veterans ... .
 Workers toil on one of the buildings on the campus of the Veterans Administration hospital under construction Thursday, June 8, 2017, in Aurora, Colo.
-The United States Justice Department has declined to prosecute Veterans Affairs Department executives after lawmakers accused two of them of misleading Congress about massive cost overruns at the Aurora construction site.

 Add your comments below